Team

 Tania Aparicio, affiliate (she/her)

 Tania Aparicio is an interdisciplinary sociologist, educator, cultural worker, and video artist.
 Her work addresses and challenges how inequality operates in artistic workplaces using ethnography and archival methods.
 She has conducted research collaboratively with artists and cultural workers in initiatives such as: The Photographer’s Green Book, Vera List Center for Art and Politics, and Share That Knowledge!
 For the latter, she helped co-design a PAR approach to gather insights into how film archivists from all over the world communicate procedures and manage film collections in countries where there is no formal training.
 Tania also led qualitative data collection and analysis workshops with participating film archivists who were carrying out those activities at each of their home institutions.
 Ultimately, the project’s participants aimed to close a knowledge gap in their professional field by developing a manual to help train future generations.
 Tania’s most recent sociological research focused on how film curators produce art and culture in powerful arts organizations and how different forms of inequality are experienced in those workplaces.
 For her video work, she is engaging with a Quechua community in Peru to co-create a visual archive that records the transformation of their town’s landscapes during the arrival of an airport.
 She has received funding from the Mellon Foundation and the Fulbright Program (among others) and published in academic journals.
 Tania is a faculty member in the Arts Administration Program at Teachers College-Columbia University and received her Ph.D. in sociology from The New School for Social Research.
+Download resume.

 Susan Fitter Harris, affiliate (she/her)

 Susan Fitter Harris is a Metris affiliate and independent consultant working with nonprofits on strategic planning, program assessment, fund development, and content creation.
 She brings twenty-two years of experience to her work with clients, which are principally focused on the community development, arts, and education sectors.
 With Metris, she recently completed a report for DCASE on the Chicago Monuments Project.
 She also created a searchable database of federal funding sources for arts-based community development for the National Association of State Arts Agencies.
 In 2017, she worked with Metris to investigate the use of creative community development throughout the NeighborWorks America network of organizations, serving as lead author on the final report of findings.
 In 2018, she collaborated with Metris on a Center for Community Progress paper highlighting the use of arts and culture to reactivate vacant properties.
 In her independent consulting practice, Susan has worked extensively for Local Initiatives Support Corporation (LISC), a nonprofit CDFI working nationwide.
 She has led strategic planning processes for LISC programs and helped secure millions in additional funding.
 Prior to starting her own consulting practice, Susan worked for LISC for fourteen years, helping to plan and execute field strategies, knowledge sharing, and capacity building projects.
 In her personal life, Susan is a fiber artist whose work can be found in galleries as well as in public spaces in the form of colorful “yarn bombs.”
-Susan holds an MA in Urban and Environmental Planning and a BA in Anthropology, both from the University of Virginia.
+Susan holds a Masters of Urban and Environmental Planning and a BA in Anthropology, both from the University of Virginia.
 She resides in Alexandria, Virginia.
 Email: harris@metrisarts.com.
 Download resume.
 LinkedIn profile.